ZertoPublic/Z4K/docs/LogCollection.md

 Therefore:
 - A ZKM service needs 200 x 1.8MB = ~360MB
 - A ZKM-PX service needs 200 x 1.8MB = ~360MB
-- All log configuration such as log file size, log level (debug,info e.t.c), max number of archived files can be changed by editing the appropriate config map.
+- All log configuration such as log file size, log level, and max number of archived files can be changed by editing the appropriate config map.
-For ZKM - zkm-config
+  - For ZKM the config map is **zkm-config**
-For ZKM-PX - zkm-px-config
+  - For ZKM-PX the config map is **zkm-px-config**

 ##### Log Location
 Logs are stored locally on zkm/zkm-px pods /logs.
 The ad hoc logs are uploaded to Amazon and stored in S3 bucket.

-#### Collect Logs to S3
+#### Using Remote Log Collection

+Remote Log Collection allows customers to authorize Zerto Support engineers to collect logs from their environment.

-Run the following command to collect local logs to S3:
+Run the following command to collect local logs remotely:

 ```
 kubectl-zrt collect-logs <caseNum> <StartTime> <endTime>